|

 The bulk of modern music is based on a few simple beat patterns.
 Learn those beats and play any song.
 Playing with music will come natural and you will be playing by 'ear' once you have mastered these rhythms.
 It is that easy to become a drummer!

-The following few pages will provide you with the basic beat patterns needed to play anything, regardless of your personal taste in music.
-As you study and learn these beats, notice that a mathmatical pattern becomes evident between the speed or tempo of the the beat and the number of cymbal (hi-hat) notes being played.
+The following few pages will provide you with the basic beat patterns needed to play almost any song, regardless of your personal taste in music.
+As you study and learn these beats, notice that a mathematical pattern becomes evident between the speed (or tempo) of the beat and the number of cymbal (hi-hat) notes being played.
 Slow songs require more fill notes on the cymbal and fast songs require less.
-Hairstyles and bodyart have nothing what-so-ever to do with any of this.
+(Hairstyles and body-art have nothing what-so-ever to do with any of this.)

 IMPORTANT TIP!

 Make a bookmark and get a printout of this page.
-Practice these drumbeats as you surf the web.
-Learn each beat separately. . .drum away on the computer desk as you wait for other www sites to load.
-Shortly after that, no matter what songs play on the radio, you will discover that you can join in and play along. . ., almost like magic.
-When that begins to occur (and it will), come back to this web site and we will proceed with the heavy stuff.
+Practice these drumbeats as you go through your day.
+Learn each beat separately.
+Imagine a drum set in front of you, wherever you are.
+Repeat the moves of each beat, steadily, over and over, until they become ingrained into your memory, (MEMORIZED.)
+Shortly after that, no matter what songs play on the radio, you will discover that you can easily, listen, analyze, then jump-in and play along . . . almost like magic.
+When that begins to occur (and it will), come back to this web site and proceed with the other lessons.
+It is crucially important that you should MEMORIZE, these beat patterns pretty well, before moving on to another lesson.
+This is the stuff that will give you the ability to become a 'natural' drummer.

 Dance beat #1: 16th 'SLOW ROCK' 4/4